 - a Read the text about Marianna.
 Then look at the five photos and extracts from an interview with her.
 With a partner, say how you think she finishes each sentence. - b 1.8 Listen to Part 1 of an interview with Marianna and check your answers to a. - c Listen again.
 With a partner, say anything else you can remember about each photo. - d 1.9 Now listen to Part 2 and answer the questions. - 1 What three things did Marianna do before becoming a chef in London? - 2 What was her first connection with the restaurant Moro?
 Why did she go back to it later? - 3 What happened seven years later? - 4 How is her restaurant, Morito, different from Moro? - 5 How often does she go back to Crete?
 What happens when she has lunch with her old friends there? - e What about you?
-Answer the questions with a partner. - 1 What was your favorite food when you were a child? - 2 What kinds of things did your mother or father cook?
-Do you still eat them? - 3 Do you have a favorite restaurant?
-What do you like most about it the food, the atmosphere, the service, or the price? - 6 GRAMMAR simple present and continuous, action and nonaction verbs - a Look at three sentences from the interview.
-Circle the correct verb form. - 1 You don't need / aren't needing anything except lemon and olive oil when fish and seafood is really fresh. - 2 This week, for example, I make / I'm making "ntakos," a Cretan salad... - 3 I go / I'm going to Crete maybe four or five times a year. - b 1.10 Listen and check.
-With a partner, say why you think she uses each form.
+Answer the questions with a partner. - 1 What was your favourite food when you were a child? - 2 What kind of things did your mother or father cook?
+Do you still eat them? - 3 Do you have a favourite restaurant?
+What do you like most about it the food, the atmosphere, the service, or the price? - 6 GRAMMAR present simple and continuous, action and non-action verbs - a Look at three sentences from the interview.
+Circle the correct verb form. - 1 You don't need / aren't needing anything except lemon and olive oil when fish and seafood is really fresh. - 2 This week, for example, I make / I'm making 'ntakos', a Cretan salad... - 3 I go / I'm going to Crete maybe four or five times a year. - b 1.10 Listen and check.
+With a partner, say why you think she uses each form. - c G p.132 Grammar Bank 1A is the head chef at Morito, a very popular restaurant on Hackney Road, in London.
+She was born on the island of Crete, in Greece.
+Her father was a Cretan fisherman and her mother was Scottish.
+Together they ran a seafood restaurant, which is where Marianna spent most of her childhood.